VicReyes1/apiWTW/README.md

 ### Countries & Cities List
-Gets a list of all the cities and countries available in the database to apply filters according to these arrays.
+Gets a list of all the cities and countries available in the database.
+These catalogs will appear as filters on tables.

 **URL:** `https://apidash2.herokuapp.com/mappers/countries`